Voltstro-Studios/UnityWebBrowser/docs/articles/dev/Setup.md

 If you need to, extra controls can be added by modifying the `Assets/Scripts/UWBPrjDebugUI.cs` script.

 (In the future we hope to develop more editor tools to make life easier.)

+## Core/Unity Packages Dev Work

+Simple open C# project in Unity with your preferred IDE.
+You should be able to edit the UWB's packages from the same solution that Unity generates.
+Remember that Unity packages are contained in `src/Packages/`.

+## Engine/Shared Project Dev Work

+You can open `src/UnityWebBrowser.sln` with your preferred IDE.
+The rest of the external projects are contained within this solution, including the shared project and engine projects.

 ## Dev Scripts